Recent faculty works and projects

 The members' diverse interests allow the group to cover a wide range of cultural products aimed at different audiences, thus improving our understanding of the ways in which culture shapes the emotional aspect so that it embraces, serves and promotes social and moral perceptions.

 The Influence of Machine Translation on Intercultural Communication (2020-)

 Led by our department's Dr. Omri Asscher, and Dr. Ella Glikson from the Graduate School of Business Administration, the group explores the influence of recent advances in translation technologies, particularly Machine Translation, on MT-mediated intercultural communication between lay users.
 With special emphasis on translation's culturally- and ethically-charged aspects, this case-study aims to shed light on broader themes in human-machine interface - a relationship that seems destined to define much of social life in the 21st century.

-Its upcoming international symposium will focus on the lay use and perceptions of machine translation.
+Its 2021 international symposium focused on the lay use and perceptions of machine translation.